84 Pages Posted: 8 Nov 2017 Last revised: 8 May 2019

 Date Written: April 23, 2019

-We investigate the risk taking incentives of ”stressed banks” — the banks that are subject to annual regulatory stress tests in the U.S. since 2011.
-We document that stress tests effectively prevent excessive risk taking by bringing additional scrutiny on the investment portfolios of stressed banks.
-Higher capital requirements are not a substitute for regulatory scrutiny to promote prudent lending.
+We investigate the risk taking incentives of "stressed banks" - the banks that are subject to annual regulatory stress tests in the U.S. since 2011.
+We document that stress tests effectively prevent excessive risk taking by bringing additional scrutiny on risk management and capital planning processes of stressed banks.
+Higher capital requirements (regulation) are not a substitute for scrutiny (supervision) to promote prudent lending.
 However, the correction in regulatory capital charges originating from stress tests effectively reduces risky lending.
-Overall, our results highlight the importance of regulatory scrutiny of bank portfolios in parallel to setting more stringent capital requirements.
+Overall, our results highlight the importance of enhanced supervision of banks in parallel to setting more stringent capital requirements.

-Keywords: Capital Regulation, Dodd-Frank Act, Regulatory Monitoring, Stress Tests
+Keywords: Capital Regulation, Dodd-Frank Act, Stress Tests, Supervision

 JEL Classification: G01, G21, G28